metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Maxx Crosby is the sole reason why Arizona's first couple drives stalled.

 The Raiders and their linebackers are just terrible overall.
 I mean...truly terrible.
+In fact, this whole Raiders defense behind the line seems a little slow.

 Cardinals playing quite a bit of nickel cover-two on defense, occasionally mixing things up with a five man front and man coverage.